Pediatric Orthopedic surgeons Limb Lengthening

 Gradual Limb Lengthening for Children and Deformity Correction

-Once the surgeon puts the fixator in place, the surgeon then performs an osteotomy which divides the bone.
-Then the doctor decides on where to divide the bone upon carefully evaluating the patient’s bone, connective tissue, bone tissue, and the type of correction needed.
+Once the surgeon puts the fixator in place, the surgeon then performs an osteotomy, which divides the bone.
+Then the doctor decides on where to divide the bone upon carefully evaluating the patient’s bone, connective tissue, and bone tissue, and the type of correction needed.

 After the conclusion of the arm or leg lengthening surgery, the surgeons at Medical City Children’s Orthopedics & Spine Specialists show the parents how to adjust the fixator on their child’s limb.
 In addition, parents will adjust the fixator daily so the two parts of the divided bone can continually grow and gradually move into their new and correct position to lengthen the limb and increase the height of the child.

-New bone grows in the gap between the two ends of the cut bone and over time, the bone heals enough so that the fixator can be removed from the limb by a quick procedure.
+New bone grows in the gap between the two ends of the cut bone, and over time, the bone heals enough so that the doctors can remove the fixator from the limb in a quick procedure.

 Epiphysiodesis